StanKoobs/Thesis/README.md

-# Thesis
+I wrote this thesis for my BSc in Econometrics and Operations Research from the University of Groningen.
-Code for Thesis: Analysis of the finite sample properties of the Power Enhancement technique
+The title of the thesis is: "Analysis of the finite sample properties of the Power Enhancement technique".